 - Canada-European Union Comprehensive Economic and Trade Agreement (CETA)

-- Agreement on Mutual Recognition between the European Community and Canada
+- Agreement on Mutual Recognition between Canada and the European Community

 - Canada-Ukraine Free Trade Agreement (CUFTA)